fox-archives/repo/README.md

 ## init

-Initializes a new project in directory for a particular language or framework
+Initializes a new project in directory for a particular ecosystem

-- `fox init <lang-or-framework> [dir]`

 ## lint

-Lints current language or framework.
-This isn't a typical lint, however.
-This step lints configuration, like other linting configs, formatting configs, EditorConfig files, etc.

-- `fox lint`
+Lints the configuration of a particular ecosystem.
+For example, it may check to ensure `eslint-config-hyperupcall` is installed, used, and update to date for a NodeJS application

 ## release

-Make a release for a particular language or framework
+Release a version for a particular ecosystem

-- `fox release [version]`